Do Hospitals in San Diego County Have Enough Ventilators to Address the Surge in Coronavirus Cases?

 Farrell from ResMed cautions consumers from trying to take matters in their own hands.

-“People should not be buying ventilators online they should be focused on their hygiene and companies like our hospital systems and governments are working to make sure of you are in severe need of hospital ventilation the machines will be there for you ”
+“People should not be buying ventilators online.
+They should be focused on their hygiene.
+And companies, like our hospital systems, and governments are working to make sure if you are in severe need of hospital ventilation, the machines will be there for you," he said.